frelon/suse-elemental/docs/linux-only-image.md

-# Building a Linux-only Image
+# Building a Linux Virtual Machine Image with Elemental

 This section provides an overview of how users wishing to build a Linux-only image can leverage the `elemental3-toolkit` command-line client to install an operating system on a target device.